newpavlov/rust-isp-2019/00/content.md

       let y = v2[i as usize];
       ```

-- Vectors has an extensive stdlib method list, which can be found at the
+- Vectors has an extensive stdlib method list, which can be found in the
   [offical Rust documentation](https://doc.rust-lang.org/stable/std/vec/).

 ---